All Episodes

 He demonstrated in his appearance at the 2004 convention that he has charisma, warmth, and a keen grasp of public policy.

-It's already one statewide in Maryland.
+It's already won statewide in Maryland.

-Apparently nothing frightens the Democrat Senatorial Campaign Committee more than an articulate and charismatic black American who also happens to be a Reagan conservative.
+Apparently, nothing frightens the Democrat Senatorial Campaign Committee more than an articulate and charismatic black American who also happens to be a Reagan conservative.

-Research director Katie Barge and Junior Staffer Lauren Wiener, who dug for dirt using Steele's social security number reportedly culled from court records to fraudulently and illegally obtain his credit report.
+How else to explain the behavior of two of Schumer's campaign committee members, research director Katie Barge and junior staffer Lauren Weiner, who dug for dirt using Steele's social security number reportedly culled from court records to fraudulently and illegally obtain his credit report.

 She led the opposition research team for failed Democratic presidential candidate John Edwards.